The Philosophy

 - Journal your thoughts and feelings in Week 2

 I love using a real notepad and pen.
 There’s something powerful about handwriting.
 It slows our brain down, creates space between our thoughts and our reactions, and helps us gain the clarity we need to make confident decisions.
-This process really responds to that mindful, handwritten approach.
+This process really responds to a mindful, handwritten approach.

 FAQs